-Here at the HowToTrade Trading Academy, we prefer using three-time frames to craft our forex trading decisions.
-By doing so, we feel that we have the most flexibility to catch the short, medium and long-term trends.
+We prefer using three time frames to craft our forex trading decisions.
+By doing so, we feel that we have the most flexibility to catch the short-, medium-, and long-term trends.

 In a nutshell, we think that multiple time frame analysis is one of the best ways to build a robust trading style.
-And, why not?
-Legions of forex day traders around the globe use multiple time frames to craft consistently strong trading decisions.
+And why not?
+A lot of forex day traders around the globe use multiple time frames to craft consistently strong trading decisions.
 Keep reading to learn more about this powerful trading methodology.

 The largest time frame we consider our primary trend.
 Why?
 Well, by getting a bird-eye view, we can spot the macro trend and build our trading decisions accordingly.
-Or, in other words, we can get a clear view of the big picture regarding the currency pair we want to trade.
+In other words, we can get a clear view of the big picture regarding the currency pair we want to trade.

 For example, on the daily chart, let’s say that the EUR/USD is trading above the 200 SMA.
-Although general in nature, this bit of information tells us that the main trend is UP.
+Although general, this bit of information tells us that the main trend is UP.
 This is inherently useful information as we can begin looking to take long trades in the EUR/USD using intraday time frames to define the market entry.

 Always remember, when using multiple time frames, we work long to short to identify pricing trends.
-So, you can begin with a yearly, monthly, or weekly chart before going to daily and intraday time frames.
+So, you can begin with yearly, weekly, or monthly charts before going to daily and intraday time frames.
 In doing so, it’s very possible to find great trade setups in concert with the broader trend.

 Next, we look at the second-largest time frame.
-This signals to us the medium-term buy or selling bias.
-Below is a 4-hour chart and we can clearly see that EUR/USD continues to have a bullish bias.
+This signals to us the medium-term buy or sell bias.
+Below is a 4-hour chart, and we can clearly see that EUR/USD continues to have a bullish bias.

 In multi-timeframe analysis, we use the smallest time frame to determine the short-term trend and find good entry and exit points.
 Although finding solid entry and exit points can be a challenge, the shorter time frame charts allow us to manage our risk exposure with precision.

-That is the idea behind viewing price movement on different time frames; to maximise our opportunity while keeping risk in check!
+That is the idea behind viewing price movement on different time frames; to maximize our opportunity while keeping risk in check!

 There are no set rules on what time frames one can combine just as long as there is enough time difference between them to see a discrepancy in their movement.